xuyennguyen/rojo/README.md

      cd build
      ccmake ..

 From there you should setup your CMake configuration for however you wish to compile the library (e.g. installation path).
-Once configured, you can either manually install (e.g. `sudo make install`), or run the bash script `install.sh`.
-The install script will run change CMake's BUILD_TYPE variable (`CMAKE_BUILD_TYPE`) and the `BUILD_SHARED` variable, so that it builds both debug and release static and shared (dynamic) binaries.
+Once configured, you can either manually install (e.g. `sudo make install`).
+Alternatively if you're on Linux/Mac, you can run the `install.sh` script, which will install the library for you.
+I reccomend setting up custom configuration in your `build` directory for CMake first; the install script runs CMake, but only changes the BUILD_TYPE variables (`CMAKE_BUILD_TYPE`) and the `BUILD_SHARED_LIBS`, so that is builds for both debug and release, static and shared (dynamic) binaries.

 # Using The Library

 ## Concepts

 This library heavily uses of what is known as concepts.
 As one of the design goals of this library is to use compile-time polymorphism whenever possible.
-A concept basically is just an interface that guarentees that certain methods are there.
+A concept basically is just an interface (in this case, an interface is defined in a class/struct) that guarentees that certain funtions are there.

 ## Naming conventions

 The naming conventions of the library is somewhat similiar to the standard library.
+If you would like to contribute to the library, plsease see the details within the `CONTRIBUTING.md` file.

 ## Binary naming conventions

+TODO: UPDATE

 The binraries produced from compiling this library follow the same pattern(s).

 ### The "name" of the Binary

-The "name" of the binary is either defined by the module (e.g. `graphics` for the Graphics Module), or by the test-case or example name (e.g. `example_Teapot`)
+The "name" of the binary is either defined by what the binary provides (e.g. `ogl3_backend` for an OpenGL 3 graphics backend, used by the `graphics` module), or by the test-case or example name (e.g. `example_Teapot`)

 ### Binary Prefixes